duke8585/pyspark_setup/README.md

 ### pyspark

+you can run the sample dummy df via `python -i main.py` and interactively play in the session with the df object.

+#### reading from s3

 it took really **long** time to figure out this config, ***LEARNINGS:***
 * s3a has to be used to access files
 * most configs have to be set in the instantiated spark context